moyaog/PrototypeLinuxJobWorkerService/README.md

 Each time you run the Client, you have the opportunity to send one command to the Server and receive the response before the Client ends.
 Any processes you start will still be running on the Server unless the Server is shutdown or the process finishes running.

 ## Running Tests
 Before running the tests, start the Server.
-To run the tests, while the Server is still running, use the following command
+To run the tests (while the Server is still running) use the following command
 ```bash
 $ java Tests
 ```